QMCPACK/qmcpack/nexus/docs/nexus-jobs.rst

 or ``nodes`` with ``threads`` and let Nexus derive the process layout; use ``processes_per_node`` only to select a deliberate rank/thread decomposition.

+When using complex node, thread and process settings, it is highly recommended to verify that the generated job script is correct.

 4. Run Serial or Threaded-Serial Codes
 --------------------------------------